Entropy Guided Dynamic Patch Segmentation for Time Series Transformers: Experiments

-\textbf{Threshold Sensitivity.} We further investigate the effect of the entropy threshold on EntroPE’s performance using the ETTh1 and Weather datasets, which represent small and medium-scale benchmarks.
-As shown in Figure~\ref{fig:threshold}, the MSE values for the 96$\rightarrow$336 forecasting setting remain stable across relative threshold values $\gamma$ in the range 0.15-0.55, indicating robustness to threshold selection.
+\textbf{Threshold Sensitivity.} We further investigate the effect of the entropy threshold on \texttt{EntroPE}’s performance using the ETTh1 and Weather datasets, which represent small and medium-scale benchmarks.
+As shown in Figure~\ref{fig:threshold}, the MSE values for the 96$\rightarrow$336 forecasting setting remain stable across \textit{sample-adaptive} threshold percentile in the range 15\%-95\%, indicating robustness to threshold selection.
 At the same time, training time and patch construction reveal that the threshold effectively acts as a control knob for computational complexity: lower thresholds yield more patches (higher cost), while higher thresholds reduce the number of patches and speed up (31\% in Weather and 25\% in ETTh1) training, with minimal variation in predictive accuracy.